-22 Display Authorisation for pilots of all registered aircraft are only valid if the pilot holds either an EU medical certificate issued by an Aeromedical Examiner or an International Civil Aviation Organization medical certificate that is of an equivalent or higher standard.
+Display Authorisation for pilots of all registered aircraft are only valid if the pilot holds either an EU medical certificate issued by an Aeromedical Examiner or an International Civil Aviation Organization medical certificate that is of an equivalent or higher standard.

-- e) Options.
+- Check the aircraft documentation including the Certificate of Airworthiness or Permit to Fly (and the limitations contained within) and the aircraft certificate of insurance which must specifically cover the type of flying to be conducted.
+If the aircraft is operated on any alternative system of certification then all relevant documents should be checked. - c) Motivation.
+The DAE should use open questioning to establish the motivation of the potential applicant for display flying in order to judge whether the applicant is suitable.
+The principle behind this is that pilots must show a desire to proficiently display the aircraft and not to display themselves (or to show off) by taking unnecessary risks. - d) Commitment and training.
+The DAE and applicant should agree what will be necessary to achieve the required standard for DA evaluation, including a realistic timeframe to do so.
+This may involve a significant commitment from the applicant in terms of time, training and financial outlay and should not be underestimated. - e) Options.
 The DAE should also discuss the difference between display flying and aerobatic competition flying.
-Display flying will place additional demands on the pilot, including route planning, fuel management, slot times, and potential commercial pressures that largely do not arise in aerobatic competition flying.
+Display flying will place additional demands on the pilot, including route planning, fuel management, slot times and potential commercial pressures that largely do not arise in aerobatic competition flying.
 If a pilot does not have sufficient aerobatic experience for an aerobatic DA to be issued, it might be appropriate to suggest some aerobatic competition flying to develop these skills. - 4.4.
 In order to further assess and understand the applicant's flying ability, DAEs are encouraged to fly with candidates.
-Assessment flights for this purpose need not necessarily be carried out in the proposed type for display (if single seat for example) and can be carried out in compliance with SERA.
+Assessment flights for this purpose need not necessarily be carried out in the proposed aircraft type for display (if single seat for example) and must be carried out in compliance with SERA and the Rules of the Air Regulations.